zsabbagh/dd2480-assignment-3/README.md

 ```

-4. **TODO: ADD HOW THE PARSER PARSES AND OUTPUTS THIS INFO**
+4. ADD HOW THE PARSER PARSES AND OUTPUTS THIS INFO**
+After running the unit tests for the functions with our own coverage tools, the file branch-coverage
+gets populated with information.
+To get a JSON formatted result for each function,
+run: `python3 scripts/branch_coverage_data_parser.py`.
+Further, the `untested.py` script visualises, given a `Coverage.py` report, which
+files are left untouched by the report.
+In other words, it shows which *files* are covered by the unit tests.

 ### Evaluation

 1. How detailed is your coverage measurement?
-**TODO: what should we add here?**
+Our coverage tool only checks branch coverage.
+It does not check path coverage or unique paths taken through the branches.
+Furthermore, in some instances as for `maximum_flow_bfs`, our coverage tool report 100% while the `coverage.py` tool does not.
+This might indicate our tool is not as detailed in comparison.

 2. What are the limitations of your own tool?

 - One limitation of the tool is simple if statements in the code with no explicit else statements.
-Our tool would not recognize the alternative branch (corresponding to an else) if it does not explicitly say so.
+Our tool would not recognize the alternative branch (corresponding to an else) if it does not explicitly exist.
+To solve this, we have manually added else statements.

-- Another limitation is that the tool wont work on ternary operators.
+- Another limitation is that the tool won't work on ternary operators.

 - A third limitation which was discovered during the improvement of coverage, is early return statements.
 The tool writes the final report of covered branches in the end of the function right before a return.
 In `sort_matrix_diagonally.py` one branch (an if-statement) was included in the coverage report as missing.
-After adding a unittest, this was still the case (using our own tool).
+After adding a unit tests, this was still the case (using our own tool).
 This was due to the fact that the function returned immidiately if it stepped into the statement, thus never reporting/writing the coverage.
 To solve this we'd have to add the reporting before each return statement, or we would have to have to rewrite the function making sure that all returns are made after the coverage reporting.

 3. Are the results of your tool consistent with existing coverage tools?